-There are a number of utilities in place along and crossing the Proposed Scheme, the majority of which are buried within and along the roadways and footpaths.
+There are a number of utilities in place along and crossing these roads, the majority of which are buried within and along the roadways.
 These utilities include:

-- ESB electricity lines (high, medium and low voltage) and associated infrastructure; - Gas Networks Ireland gas mains (high, medium and low pressure) and associated infrastructure; - Irish Water potable water mains and associated infrastructure; - Irish Water sewer lines (foul and combined sewers) and associated infrastructure; - Local Authority surface water drainage network and associated infrastructure; - Eir, Enet and Virgin Media telecommunications lines and associated infrastructure; and - Local Authority traffic signal ducting.
+- ESB electricity lines (high, medium and low voltage) and associated infrastructure; - GNI gas mains (high, medium and low pressure) and associated infrastructure; - Irish Water potable water mains and associated infrastructure; - Irish Water sewer lines (foul and combined sewers) and associated infrastructure; - Local authority surface water drainage network and associated infrastructure; - Eir, Enet and Virgin Media telecommunications lines and associated infrastructure; and - Local authority traffic signal ducting.